 You can always expect to find IGI with a couple of inconsistent grades in its specifications.
 It’s better to go with GIA or AGS certified diamonds.
 As a rule of thumb, your diamond should be worth the price, even when you bargain.
 I’ve also realized most IGI certified diamonds sell at unusual discounts (red flag alert!).

 Can You Trust The European Gemological Society (EGL)?

 Another gemological lab with lots of incidences of over-grading and inconsistency is the EGL (European Gemological Society).
+They also have EGL USA where most EGL certificates in the US come from.
 Looking at diamonds certified by EGL, retailers tend to have them on offer at cheaper prices.
 However, EGL is known to exaggerate grades and more often these stones are sold to unsuspecting shoppers.

 What makes this company so unreliable is that it uses similar terminology to GIA reports, yet when you compare the two certificates, the values are way off!
 It is better off going for lower grades in GIA buying an over graded stone.